Jays' Vladimir Guerrero Jr. feels stronger, quicker after weight loss

-TORONTO (AP) Vladimir Guerrero Jr. was determined not to show up to another spring training carrying more weight than he wanted.
+TORONTO — Vladimir Guerrero Jr. was determined not to show up to another spring training carrying more weight than he wanted.

 Embarrassed and apologetic after arriving out of shape at summer camp in 2020, the Blue Jays slugger worked aggressively on his conditioning this offseason, and said he has lost 42 pounds since last July.